gsisinna/abel/README.md

 # Abel
-Design and implementation of a bio-inspired control system for social humanoid robot
+Design and implementation of a bio-inspired motor control system for social humanoid robot.